opdev1004/totexe/README.md

 Executable for .tot file handler.
 Tot is not totally new but a file format for managing data in a file.
 Normally you can write a code to limit the data up to 64KiB (65536 bytes).
 That would just be good and big enough in general.

+## 📢 Notice

+### 👍 Please use latest version.

+I made a mistake with the versions earlier.

 ## 💪 The things you can do with tot.exe:

 ```